zivlakmilos/magicbook/README.md

 ### `new`

-Creates a new project folder with dummy content and a basic theme.
+Creates a new project skeleton inside the current directory.

 ```bash
 magicbook new myproject